content-services/zest/release/docs/ContainerContainerDistributionResponse.md

 NewContainerContainerDistributionResponseWithDefaults instantiates a new ContainerContainerDistributionResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetPulpLastUpdated

+`func (o *ContainerContainerDistributionResponse) GetPulpLastUpdated() time.Time`

+GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

+### GetPulpLastUpdatedOk

+`func (o *ContainerContainerDistributionResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

+GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpLastUpdated

+`func (o *ContainerContainerDistributionResponse) SetPulpLastUpdated(v time.Time)`

+SetPulpLastUpdated sets PulpLastUpdated field to given value.

+### HasPulpLastUpdated

+`func (o *ContainerContainerDistributionResponse) HasPulpLastUpdated() bool`

+HasPulpLastUpdated returns a boolean if a field has been set.

+### GetNoContentChangeSince

+`func (o *ContainerContainerDistributionResponse) GetNoContentChangeSince() string`

+GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

+### GetNoContentChangeSinceOk

+`func (o *ContainerContainerDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

+GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNoContentChangeSince

+`func (o *ContainerContainerDistributionResponse) SetNoContentChangeSince(v string)`

+SetNoContentChangeSince sets NoContentChangeSince field to given value.

+### HasNoContentChangeSince

+`func (o *ContainerContainerDistributionResponse) HasNoContentChangeSince() bool`

+HasNoContentChangeSince returns a boolean if a field has been set.

+### GetPulpCreated

+`func (o *ContainerContainerDistributionResponse) GetPulpCreated() time.Time`

+GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.

+### GetPulpCreatedOk

+`func (o *ContainerContainerDistributionResponse) GetPulpCreatedOk() (*time.Time, bool)`

+GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpCreated

+`func (o *ContainerContainerDistributionResponse) SetPulpCreated(v time.Time)`

+SetPulpCreated sets PulpCreated field to given value.

+### HasPulpCreated

+`func (o *ContainerContainerDistributionResponse) HasPulpCreated() bool`

+HasPulpCreated returns a boolean if a field has been set.

+### GetHidden

+`func (o *ContainerContainerDistributionResponse) GetHidden() bool`

+GetHidden returns the Hidden field if non-nil, zero value otherwise.

+### GetHiddenOk

+`func (o *ContainerContainerDistributionResponse) GetHiddenOk() (*bool, bool)`

+GetHiddenOk returns a tuple with the Hidden field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHidden

+`func (o *ContainerContainerDistributionResponse) SetHidden(v bool)`

+SetHidden sets Hidden field to given value.

+### HasHidden

+`func (o *ContainerContainerDistributionResponse) HasHidden() bool`

+HasHidden returns a boolean if a field has been set.

+### GetPrn

+`func (o *ContainerContainerDistributionResponse) GetPrn() string`

+GetPrn returns the Prn field if non-nil, zero value otherwise.

+### GetPrnOk

+`func (o *ContainerContainerDistributionResponse) GetPrnOk() (*string, bool)`

+GetPrnOk returns a tuple with the Prn field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPrn

+`func (o *ContainerContainerDistributionResponse) SetPrn(v string)`

+SetPrn sets Prn field to given value.

+### HasPrn

+`func (o *ContainerContainerDistributionResponse) HasPrn() bool`

+HasPrn returns a boolean if a field has been set.

+### GetContentGuard

+`func (o *ContainerContainerDistributionResponse) GetContentGuard() string`

+GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

+### GetContentGuardOk

+`func (o *ContainerContainerDistributionResponse) GetContentGuardOk() (*string, bool)`

+GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContentGuard

+`func (o *ContainerContainerDistributionResponse) SetContentGuard(v string)`

+SetContentGuard sets ContentGuard field to given value.

+### HasContentGuard

+`func (o *ContainerContainerDistributionResponse) HasContentGuard() bool`

+HasContentGuard returns a boolean if a field has been set.

 ### GetRepository